Rev4nchist/FastMCP/lab/docs/methodology.md

 1. Apply this methodology to identify your first high-impact MCP opportunity
 2. Use the templates and patterns to accelerate development
 3. Follow the testing and deployment guidelines for production-ready results
 4. Scale your successes across your team and organization

+**Remember: Start simple, iterate fast, scale smart! 🚀**